Building a bicycle wheel

 Building your own bicycle wheels for the first time is surprisingly easy.
-The only difference between a wheel you've built yourself and a wheel built by a professional wheel builder is that you took longer.
-Actually, there's another difference: you will enjoy them more.
+The only difference between a wheel you've built yourself and a wheel from a professional wheel builder is you took longer.
+Actually, there's another difference: you'll enjoy them more.

 All you need is a rim, some spokes and nipples, and a hub, plus a spoke key and a screwdriver.
 You feed the spokes through holes in the hub flange, then through holes in the rim, then you tighten them up by turning the nipples.
 That's all there is to it, but it has to be done in a sequence.
 The following explains how, step by step, for a 36 spoke front bicycle wheel.
 There are other ways and other types of wheel, but this method is typical.